 Now, what does Rhode Island law have to say?
 Almost all injury lawsuits arising from a vehicle accident are governed by the statute of limitations found at Rhode Island General Laws section 9-1-14.
 This law gives you three years to ask Rhode Island's civil court system for a remedy for any kind of personal injury caused by someone else.

-So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.
+So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcycle rider, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.

 If anyone was killed as a result of the car accident, Rhode Island General Laws section 10-7-2 also sets a three-year statute of limitations deadline for any wrongful death claim that might be brought by the deceased person's family.
 The main difference is that, for these kinds of claims, the three-year "clock" starts running on the date of the accident victim's death (as opposed to the date of the accident itself).

-Finally, if you had your vehicle or other personal property damaged as a result of the car accident, the catch-all statute of limitations found at Rhode Island General Laws section 9-1-13 gives you a very generous 10 years to get your case filed.
+Finally, if your vehicle was damaged—or you had other personal property damaged—as a result of the car accident, the catch-all statute of limitations found at Rhode Island General Laws section 9-1-13 gives you a very generous ten years to get your case filed.

 Whichever deadline applies, if you try to file your car accident lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.